-On the other hand, the publishers were so accustomed over time with this level of superficiality that they also started to act detached and throw tons of empty words up there without any logic nor meaning.
+On the other hand, the publishers were so accustomed over time with this level of superficiality that they also started to act detached and throw tons of empty words out there without any logic nor meaning.

-Professional WordPress authors should care more about their work and customers
+WordPress authors should care more about their work and customers

 It’s such a pity to see various WordPress authors out there who treat the content they are getting from reviewers with such a lack of interest.
 They are not only manifesting unprofessionalism (this label became peculiar for most of them these days), they also show disrespect for their actual and potential customers.